Non-Archimedean Whitney stratifications: Algebraic results

-Let me remind the reader who just jumped to this theorem without reading anything else that $d$-translatability has been defined for colorings in Definition~\ref{defn:trans} and that Subsection~\ref{subsect:col} explains how a tuple $(Y_j)_j$ of subsets of $K^n$ is treated as a coloring.

-In the next section, we will prove that a t-stratification $(S_i)_i$ as in Theorem~\ref{thm:alg} automatically induces a Whitney stratification $(S_i(\bbC))_i$ of $\bbC^n$ fitting to each $X_\nu(\bbC)$ in the classical sense (for any ring homomorphism $A \to \bbC$), and similarly for $\bbC$ replaced by $\bbR$ (see Theorem~\ref{thm:t->whit}).
-In particular, each $S_i$ is smooth over the fraction field of $A$.
+In the next section, we will prove that a t-stratification $(S_i)_i$ as in Theorem~\ref{thm:alg} induces a classical Whitney stratification $(S_i(\bbC))_i$ of $\bbC^n$ (for any ring homomorphism $A \to \bbC$), and similarly for $\bbC$ replaced by $\bbR$ (see Theorem~\ref{thm:t->whit}).
+In particular, this implies that each $S_i$ is smooth over the fraction field of $A$.

-To finish this section, let us consider an algebraic formulation of Corollary~\ref{cor:isotyp} about how the risometry type can vary in a uniform family.
+We conclude this section with an algebraic formulation of Corollary~\ref{cor:isotyp} about how the risometry type can vary in a uniform family.